University of Illinois, Urbana-Champaign

 - Civil and Environmental Engineering

 - Computer Science (very limited space in courses)

 - Electrical and Computer Engineering (very limited space in courses)

 - Materials Science and Engineering

 - Nuclear, Plasma, and Radiological Engineering

-There are limited spots for Computer Science majors or those students wishing to take Computer Science courses.
+- There are limited spots for Computer Science and Electrical and Computer Engineering majors or those students wishing to take Computer Science or Electrical and Computer Engineering courses.

 As part of your J1 visa requirements, you need to remain a full-time student throughout your term(s) as a J1 visa holder.
 All international students are required to enroll in at least 12 credit hours to maintain full-time status.